 Cinematography: Giuseppe Rotunno.
 Film Editing: Mario Serandrei.
 Music: Nino Rota.
 Art Direction: Enzo Eusepi.
 Producer: Franco Cristaldi.

-“White Nights Movie (1957) Review: Visconti Gives Dostoevsky the Un-Hollywood Treatment” review text © Dan Schneider; image captions & brief summary © Alt Film Guide.
+“White Nights Movie (1957): Luchino Visconti Gives Dostoevsky the Un-Hollywood Treatment” review text © Dan Schneider; excerpt, image captions, bullet point introduction, awards information, and notes/endnotes © Alt Film Guide.

-“White Nights Movie (1957) Review: Visconti Gives Dostoevsky the Un-Hollywood Treatment” is a condensed/revised version of Dan Schneider’s original text found here.
+“White Nights Movie (1957): Luchino Visconti Gives Dostoevsky the Un-Hollywood Treatment” is a condensed/revised version of Dan Schneider’s text currently found in its original form here.

 Luchino Visconti’s White Nights movie is available on DVD via The Criterion Collection.